BitEscrow/escrow-sdk/README.md

     [ 'e7862cbeb981d295639af3e91661fc96e0f97b429e9ff2985d20a654667d167a', '[]' ]
   ],
   status  : 'init',
-  tasks   : [ [ 7200, 'close', 'draw' ] ],
+  tasks   : [ [ 7200, 'close', 'payout|return' ] ],
   updated : 1706511301
 }
 ```

-> Note : The `head` of the hash-chain is initialized using the contract's identifier (cid).
+A git-style hash chain is also created, starting with the contract's identifier (cid).

-Members of the contract can interact with the CVM by submitting a signed statement, called a [witness](docs/contract.md).
+Members of the contract can interact with the CVM by submitting a signed statement, called a [witness](data/witness.md#witnessdata).
 Members use these statements to instruct the CVM to perform a basic set of operations.

 Each operation targets a spending path in the contract.
 Operations include `lock`, `release`, `close` and `dispute`: